argoproj/argo-cd/docs/faq.md

 # FAQ

+## I've deleted/corrupted my repo and can't delete my app.

+Argo CD can't delete an app if it cannot generate manifests.
+You need to either:

+1. Reinstate/fix your repo.
+1. Delete the app using `--cascade=false` and then manually deleting the resources.

 ## Why is my application still `OutOfSync` immediately after a successful Sync?

 See [Diffing](user-guide/diffing.md) documentation for reasons resources can be OutOfSync, and ways to configure